This isn’t just a gingerbread cake, it’s a gingerbread cake layered with brown butter cream cheese frosting and covered in a toasted vanilla meringue.

 - Make the Brown Butter for the cream cheese frosting.
 Set Aside to cool to room temperature.

-- Add eggs, one at time, beating for a minute after each (make sure to scrape the bottom of the bowl between each).
+- Add the eggs, one at time, beating for a minute after each (make sure to scrape the bottom of the bowl between each).

 - Add the sour cream and mix until combined.